Feature Friday: 11 Tire Options For The 5th Gen 4Runner in 2021

 • Terrain: All Season

 Dry and Wet Handling: No issues at all on and off-road in dry conditions.
-I live in CA where the rainfall isn’t too crazy, but I’ve commuted in what is considered heavy rainfall here, and these tires have never lost traction even cornering.
+I live in CA, where the rainfall isn’t too crazy, but I’ve commuted in what is considered heavy rainfall here, and these tires have never lost traction, not even cornering.

-Fuel Efficiency: Gas mileage didn’t drop a whole lot going to these.
-But it’s hard to tell as I also added more weight to the rig when I upgraded to these!
+Fuel Efficiency: Gas mileage didn’t drop much going to these.
+But it’s hard to tell, as I also added more weight to the rig when I upgraded to these!

 6. Torn Saetern (@torndown4what) Nitto